Call the Parish Office at 651-698-5581 and we will connect you with Fr. Paul, or email Fr. Paul.

 Eric Fought, M.Div. is Director of Care, Support, and Justice Ministries

 Death brings change, and change can often be stressful.
 Developing an understanding of the grief process in a caring and supportive atmosphere increases coping skills and leads to personal growth.
-Lumen Christi Catholic Community offers grief support in partnership with Nativity parish.
-Please contact Eric Fought, at (651) 698-5581 x305, or email.
+Please contact Eric Fought for help with grief support, at (651) 698-5581 x305, or email.

 Hospitalization can be a lonely, difficult experience for people.
 We seek to be companions to our community members during hospitalizations and extend a caring hand to let you know you are not beyond the embrace of the parish.
 Upon notification that a parishioner is hospitalized, a Minister of Care will visit, bring Communion if requested, and provide spiritual and emotional support as needed.

 Due to privacy regulations, we are unable to know if you are at the hospital unless you inform us.
 If you would like a visit, Communion, spiritual or emotional support, contact Eric Fought at the parish office at